Go on to

 was an open seating gig, the last of the so-called “dance concerts” held at

-a member of Giant's crew made a mistake by playing, instead of the "coin
+of Giant's crew made a mistake by playing, instead of the "coin toss"

-toss" tape, a snippet of the pre-recorded tape loop used as an outro to
+tape, a snippet of the pre-recorded tape loop used as an outro to the song Just

 portion of the song used as an intro to Free Hand, with the guitar